 In most cases, you must include in your gross income all amounts you receive as rent.
 Rental income is any payment you receive for the use or occupation of property.
-In addition to amounts you receive as normal rental payments, there are other amounts that may be rental income.
+It is not limited to amounts you receive as normal rental pay-